-Trained Fire Safety Directors are on duty at all times.
+Trained Fire Safety Directors are always on duty.
 They are responsible for ensuring that all tenants are trained and aware of the safety procedures.
 In an emergency, the Fire Safety Director has the primary responsibility of manning the Fire Command Center and implementing the Fire Safety Plan.
-From this main location in the lobby, he/she will be able to control all mechanical, alarm, and communication systems within the building.
+From this main location on the ground level, he/she will be able to control all mechanical, alarm, and communication systems within the building.
 The Fire Safety Director, under normal fire or fire alarm situations will usually only have to be initially concerned with evacuating the fire floor and the floor immediately above.
 As a standard operating procedure, usually the evacuation of those exposed will be to a location four (4) floors below the floor evacuated.
 Further evacuation, of additional floors, can be ordered as information is received at the Fire Command Center, or as ordered by the Fire Department Incident Commander.